ArjunNarayanan/QuadMeshGame.jl/README.md

 [![Build Status](https://github.com/ArjunNarayanan/QuadMeshGame.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/ArjunNarayanan/QuadMeshGame.jl/actions/workflows/CI.yml?query=branch%3Amain)

+This package is heavily influenced by the ideas of [Per-Olof Persson](http://persson.berkeley.edu/).

 This package implements connectivity editing operations on Quad Meshes.
 A Quad Mesh is a 2D mesh where all the elements are quadrilaterals.
 You can use the [PlotQuadMesh.jl](https://github.com/ArjunNarayanan/PlotQuadMesh.jl) package for visualization.

 ## Introduction